sr4001/simplemindedrobot/content/blog/claude-ethical-ai-framework/index.md

 Addressing these scalability concerns will be crucial for the widespread adoption of Constitutional AI principles across the AI industry.

-## Case Study: Applying Constitutional AI to Hiring Algorithms
+{{< details "Case Study: Applying Constitutional AI to Hiring Algorithms" >}}

 In a recent incident, a company's hiring system rejected a manager's own resume within seconds of submission, prompting criticism about bias in automated hiring systems.
 The situation highlighted the potential pitfalls of AI-based hiring algorithms that rely on rigid criteria, leading to the rejection of qualified candidates based on superficial factors.
-Read the full article[^7].
+Read the full article[^6].

+[^6]: MSN. "'Lazy and mediocre' HR team fired after manager's own CV gets auto-rejected in seconds, exposing system failure." [msn.com](https://www.msn.com/en-gb/money/other/lazy-and-mediocre-hr-team-fired-after-manager-s-own-cv-gets-auto-rejected-in-seconds-exposing-system-failure/ar-AA1rj1eW)

 This case study illustrates the risks of bias in AI-driven hiring processes.
 Claude AI's ethical framework could help overcome such issues by embedding principles of fairness and non-discrimination directly into the algorithm's decision-making process.
 For example, Constitutional AI could ensure that factors unrelated to a candidate's skills and experience, such as name, age, or employment gaps, are not used as criteria for rejection.